zaiisao/Documentation/en/Video/chrome_screensharing_plugin.md

    }
    ```

-2. Package the modified Google Chrome screen-sharing extension and register it in the Google App Store so that your user can download and use it.
+2. Package the modified Chrome screen-sharing extension and register it in the Google App Store so that your user can download and use it.

    On how to publish your extension on the Chrome Web Store, see [Publish in the Chrome Web Store](https://developer.chrome.com/webstore/publish).